 9 tips for eating healthy while dining out

 1) The art of replacement: Replace high-starch sides with low-starch sides.
 Most restaurants give you multiple vegetable options.
-The meal in the photo above came with potatoes.
+Recently, when dining out, my meal came with potatoes.
 I just switched them for brussel sprouts, which were browned, halved and cooked in a pan with coconut oil, onions, salt and pepper.
 Try this at home – it was delicious!
 Simply say no to starchy sides like rice, corn, potatoes, sweet peas, pasta, acorn or butternut squash, beets and plantains.

 2) Low-carb appetizers: Shrimp cocktail, shrimp wrapped in bacon or a cheese plate can start your meal off right.

-3) Avoid the bread: This meal came with cornbread, which we simply avoided completely.
+3) Avoid the bread: The meal I mentioned before came with cornbread, which we simply avoided completely.
 This may be the hardest part about going low-carb, but sacrificing the bread will allow you to avoid 25-30 carbs on the typical bread side.
 Keep in mind: most people will have more than one piece, doubling that the carb total to 50.

 5) Lettuce wrap your sandwich: Many subway restaurants will lettuce wrap your sandwiches or tacos, even when it’s not mentioned on the menu.
 By doing this, you eliminate the biggest source of carbs (bread).